apache/pulsar/site2/docs/schema-manage.md

     * If the schema is not registered:

-        * If`isAllowAutoUpdateSchema` = false, producer is rejected.
+        * If `isAllowAutoUpdateSchema` sets to **false**, the producer is rejected to connect to a broker.

-        * If `isAllowAutoUpdateSchema` = true
+        * If `isAllowAutoUpdateSchema` sets to **true**:

-            * If schema pass the compatibility check then the broker registers a new schema automatically for the topic and producer is connected.
+            * If the schema passes the compatibility check, then the broker registers a new schema automatically for the topic and the producer is connected.

-            * If the schema does not pass the compatibility check, the broker does not register a schema and producer is rejected.
+            * If the schema does not pass the compatibility check, then the broker does not register a schema and the producer is rejected to connect to a broker.

 ![AutoUpdate Producer](assets/schema-autoupdate-producer.png)